agude/agude.github.io/_drafts/2022-02-07-realtor_estimate_comparison.md

 {% capture file_dir %}/files/realtor-estimate-comparison/{% endcapture %}

+When I bought my house several years ago I was unsure how much money it would take to actually buy it.
+There was the list-price, of course, but I didn't expect that to be the actual price the seller would accept.
+Zillow and Redfin estimated two different prices, both slightly higher than the list price, and my realtor suggested a forth based on comprable homes.
+In the end we made up a number combining all four prices, nudged it up a bit as a hedge, and had our offer accepted.
+It left me wondering if there was a better way to predict prices, and if Zillow and Redfin had been right with their predicted prices.

-A house in my neighborhood recently put up a "For Sale" sign which prompted me to look online for the listing.
+Recently a house in my neighborhood recently put up a "For Sale" sign which prompted me to look online for the listing.
 I couldn't find one.
 None of the online real estate brokers had picked up the listing yet.
-Instead they showed an estimated value of the house.
 I realized I had a chance to compare their current price estimates with the actual listing and sales price.

 ## Data Collection